Optimize SMTP Server Connection

-However, relying solely on the Timeout property may cause connection establishment to take longer than expected.
+However, relying solely on this property may cause connection establishment to take longer than expected.
 This can occur when the email client uses the automatic mode for connection establishment.
 In this mode, the client cycles through various connection parameters until a connection is established.

 When connecting to SMTP, IMAP, and POP3 servers, a greeting string is sent to the client upon successful connection establishment.
 Servers may use implicit or explicit (START TLS) SSL/TLS connection initiation.
 In cases where the connection mode is mismatched (for example, the server is expecting an implicit SSL connection while the client tries to establish a non-secured or explicit SSL connection), the server will not send a greeting string.